k8s-platform-hub/mobile-backend-nodejs/README.md

 - Upload and download files to and from the cloud (Filestore)
 - Create a server in nodejs (Custom Microservice):
   - To implement custom business logic
-  - To handle Push notificaions
+  - To handle Push notifications
   - To handle realtime data using websockets

 ## Pre-requisites